 Fairlawn is a culturally diverse school representing different cultures, faith groups and nationalities.
 We believe that Religious Education provides an opportunity to celebrate and foster awareness of these differences within our school and the wider world.
-By having a dedicated RE day every half term, focusing on a faith or religious theme, children are immersed in their learning and develop a deeper understanding, tolerance and respect for all.

 The RE curriculum at Fairlawn Primary School is based on the agreed Lewisham Syllabus for Religious Education published in 2018 which has been mapped out by the school.